pydio/pydio-doc-admin-guide/5_advanced/5_3_using_rest_api.md

 The API_KEY and API_SECRET are required to perform any request.
 They can be found in "**Configs Backend**" in the admin settings.

+They can also be found in the `pydio.json` file located in your cells folder such as `.config/pydio/cells/pydio.json`.

+[:image-popup:5_advanced/api_key_secret.png]

 ### Retrieving an authentication token

 In addition of the API and SECRET, most of the request require an authentication token.